- Playback issues

 - Download from another location with a better, faster, or more reliable connection.
 (Hint: Wireless is less reliable for huge file downloads, so you are more likely to successfully complete your downloads if you use a plugged-in ethernet connection.)

-Save them onto a USB stick (thumb drive) and plug that into your TV.
-The file format is MP4, so you would need to check your TV manual or specs online to find out if it can play that format (and ensure you can plug a USB drive directly into the TV).
+- Save the videos onto a USB stick (thumb drive) and plug that into your TV.
+The file format is one of the most universal (MP4), but you may need to check your TV manual or specs online to ensure that it can play that format (and that you can plug a USB drive directly into the TV).

 - Burn the videos to DVD.